margaretgorguissian/margaretgorguissian.github.io/_posts/2024-12-12-Powerlifting-Meet.md

 ### Final thoughts
 I've joked a couple times that although I didn't hit any powerlifting PRs at the meet, I hit a "self-hatred" (or really, self-compassion) PR.
 I didn't go 9 for 9.
 I flubbed my deadlift set up.
 I did not bring glory to my family and my gym.
-But I still had a lot of fun, I recognize how I can do better next time, and I'm eager to put the work in to do so.
+But still feel good about my performance and am not beating myself up over anything.
+I had a lot of fun, I recognize how I can do better next time, and I'm eager to put the work in to do so.